HL7/davinci-ecdx/input/pagecontent/direct-query.md

 #### Example of *Signed* Direct Query Response

 This example is the same as Scenario 1 above except that it also includes a digital signature.
-See the [Signatures] page for a complete worked example on how the signature was created and verified.
+See the [Signatures] page for a complete worked example of how the signature was created and verified.

 **Preconditions and Assumptions:**
 - In addition to the Scenario 1 assumptions above, Payer A pre-negotiated with Provider B that digital signatures are required for direct query responses.